 Continuing Education Units (CEUs) may be awarded to those taking non-credit training programs/activities that meet established guidelines.
 Appropriate approval for awarding CEUs must be determined prior to a program/activity starting.
-For more information contact the Workforce Development Center.
+For more information contact the Workforce Development Center in the Regional Workforce Training Center.